jorgecruzn/Data_JCNetal2023/README.md

 The file Concat389gen.fasta is the raw concatenated for PCA and network analysis, the file Concat389genfilt.VCF was obtained after MAF 0.05 and missing data below 0.6
 The rest of files are used to estimate Relative ratio test, Branch model and Branch site model.

+To get dN, dS, dN/dS for each tip of phylogeny, there are three files with PAML v 4.9: Concat161genes.fasta, Input_concat161genes.ctl, besttree601root_clean.tre

 These are the codes following by species names RBRIG_rigi P rigida TN
 PUNG01_pun P pungens PA